Explore

 Not everyone will want – or need – to farm the Control Modules to get each of the items above.

-Completionists, however, might look at that number and sigh at the inevitable hours of grinding they’ll have to submit themselves to to collect 322 Control Modules.
+Completionists, however, might look at that number and sigh at the inevitable hours of grinding they’ll have to submit themselves to collect 322 Control Modules.

 This might seem like a gargantuan task, but spend a few hours doing Survival and Defense missions on the low-level missions in The Void and you’ll find yourself with more Control Modules than you know what to do with.